 When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt when chewing.
 Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
 If the tenderness is severe, take Acetaminophen (Tylenol) or Advil.

-The lips, cheeks, and tongue may become irritated for one to two weeks as they learn a new posture and become accustomed to the surface of the braces.
-You can put wax on the braces to lessen this.
+The lips, cheeks, and tongue may become irritated for one to two weeks as they become accustomed to the surface of the braces.
+You can put wax on the braces to reduce discomfort.

 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
 If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.